rgrempel/csrs-elm/src/main/elm/README.md

 view : Address Action -> Model -> Focus -> Html

 {-| Given an address, the whole model, and the focus (if we are being
-    focused on) produce HTML for the menu. -}
+    focused on) produce HTML for the menu, or Nothing if the menu should not be shown. -}
-menu : Address Action -> Model -> Maybe Focus -> Html
+menu : Address Action -> Model -> Maybe Focus -> Maybe Html
 ```

 The `route` and `path` functions implement the location changes and reactions.